Granola-Team/mina-on-chain-voting/README.md

   pnpm clean && pnpm install
   ```

+- Make sure your .env file is set-up correctly
+- Please see the [`.env.example`](./.env.example) file in the root of our project for more details

 ### Running in Docker

 Run `docker-compose up` or `pnpm docker` to mount the cluster, and then run all pending migrations.

+- Make sure the DATABASE_URL, the connection URL for the application database, and ARCHIVE_DATABASE_URL, the connection URL for the archive in your .env file correspond to those in Docker, especially if you are changing these environment variables.

 > **IMPORTANT:**
 When running locally, modify the respective `.env` variables to point to `db` and `server` (the internal Docker host).